hitoshi-watase/sercrod/docs/reference/directives/input.md

 - Use filters for formatting and parsing:

-  - Implement `Nablla._filters.model_out` to format bound values before they appear in controls.
+  - Implement `Sercrod._filters.model_out` to format bound values before they appear in controls.
-  - Implement `Nablla._filters.input_in` to parse or validate input before storing it in data (for example trimming whitespace or coercing to domain-specific types).
+  - Implement `Sercrod._filters.input_in` to parse or validate input before storing it in data (for example trimming whitespace or coercing to domain-specific types).

 - Combine with `*stage` for editing flows: